Spencer Haywood: ABA rookie season

 In his 1969–70 rookie season, Haywood led the ABA in both scoring at 30.0 points per game and rebounding at 19.5 rebounds per game, while leading the Rockets to the ABA's Western Division Title.
-In the playoffs, Denver defeated the Washington Caps in 7 games in the Western Division Semifinals before falling to the Los Angeles Stars in the division finals, 4 games to 1.
+In the playoffs, Denver defeated the Washington Caps in 7 games in the Western Division Semifinals (Haywood averaging 36.4 points and 19.7 rebounds a game) before falling to the Los Angeles Stars in the division finals, four games to one (Haywood averaging 37 points and 19.8 rebounds a game).
 He was named both the ABA Rookie of the Year and ABA MVP during the season, and became the youngest ever recipient of the MVP at the age of 21.
 His 986 field goals made, 1,637 rebounds, and 19.5 rebound per game average are the all-time ABA records for a season.
 Haywood also won the ABA's 1970 All-Star Game MVP that year after recording 23 points, 19 rebounds, and 7 blocked shots for the West team.

 NBA career and Italy

 In 1970, despite the NBA's eligibility rules, Haywood joined the Seattle SuperSonics, and with SuperSonics owner Sam Schulman launched an antitrust suit against the league (Haywood v.
 National Basketball Association).
-The case went all the way to the U.S. Supreme Court before the NBA agreed to a settlement.
+The case went all the way to the U.S. Supreme Court which found in favor of Haywood 7–2.
 The suit and its impact on college basketball and the NBA was the focus of a 2020 book The Spencer Haywood Rule: Battles, Basketball, and the Making of an American Iconoclast by Marc J. Spears and Gary Washburn.
+The effect of the Court's ruling was to allow players to come into the NBA from high school (such as LeBron James), or before graduating college.

 Haywood was named to the All-NBA First Team in 1972 and 1973 and the All-NBA Second Team in 1974 and 1975.
-Haywood's 29.2 points per game in the 1972–73 season and 13.4 rebounds per game in 1973–74 are the single-season record averages for the SuperSonics for these categories.
-Haywood played in four NBA All-Star Games while with Seattle, including a strong 23-point, 11-rebound performance in 1974.
-In the 1974–75 season, he helped lead the SuperSonics to their first playoff berth.
+Through the 2024 season, Haywood holds the following single season records for the Seattle SuperSonics/Oklahoma City Thunder franchise (The SuperSonics became the Oklahoma City Thunder in the 2008-09 season.): 889 2-point field goals (1972-73), 13.4 rebounds per game (1973-74), and 43.4 minutes per game (1971-72); and holds the following single season records for the Seattle SuperSonics only: 29.2 points per game (1972-73).
+Haywood played in four NBA All-Star Games while with Seattle (1971-75), including a strong 23-point, 11-rebound performance in 1974.
+He was in the top-10 NBA MVP voting twice (1971-73) and top-20 two other times (1973-75).
+In the 1974–75 season, the team's 8th year in the NBA, he helped lead the SuperSonics to their first playoff berth.
 Overall, during his five seasons with Seattle, Haywood averaged 24.9 points per game and 12.1 rebounds per game.

-In 1975, the SuperSonics traded him to the New York Knicks where he later teamed with Bob McAdoo.
-Haywood later played for the New Orleans Jazz, Los Angeles Lakers, and Washington Bullets.